Annex A: Battle of the Teutoburg Forest between Paderborn Plateau and Haar

 Good clues to determine these tribes therefore provides the answer to the following question:

 Why the Marsi?

 Why the Marsi were in the extermination campaigns of Germanicus as first attacked and annihilated so brutally?
 Why was the next attack against the Chatti?
-Why didn’t Germanicus combat the tribes involved in the Teutoburg Forest Battle one by one starting from the Rhine?
+Why didn't Germanicus combat the tribes involved in the Battle of the Teutoburg Forest one by one starting from the Rhine?
 The latter yet somehow would have been logical.
-From all tribes involved in the Teutoburg Forest Battle the settlement area of the Marsi was pretty much the furthest away from the Rhine, thus the attack on the Marsi resembled more like a commando operation deep behind enemy lines than a beginning of a war to sustainable suppression of the uprising.
+From all tribes involved in the Battle of the Teutoburg Forest the settlement area of the Marsi was pretty much the furthest away from the Rhine, thus the attack on the Marsi resembled more like a commando operation deep behind enemy lines than a beginning of a war to sustainable suppression of the uprising.

 The answer is that this proceeding simply corresponded to the Roman mentality.
 The Romans felt deeply hurt in their pride and wanted first to take revenge at the place of the ignominious defeat.
-Furthermore it should be clearly demonstrated to the Germani that they had to reckon again with the Romans in Germania, and that the Romans would not, shocked by the Teutoburg Forest battle, never again enter the forests of Germania.
+Furthermore it should be clearly demonstrated to the Germani that they had to reckon again with the Romans in Germania, and that the Romans would not, shocked by the Battle of the Teutoburg Forest, never again enter the forests of Germania.

 By the Battle of the Harzhorn another revenge campaign similar to a commando operation became known, in which the Romans pursuited the Alemanni after their invasion in the Roman Empire in the year 233/234 deep into Germania.

 A.4 Determination of the location of the ambush